tonyrog/edrone/README.md

 ## Install Erlang procedure

-Start with transfer the archive to the drone, use root as user and no password.
+After attaching the wifi network announced by the drone, start with transfer the erlang archive and the libutil file to the drone, any user (like root) and no password is passed to ftp.

     ftp 192.168.1.1
     >put arm-unknown-linux-gnueabi-erl.tgz